Wai-Yim Ching: Research and career

 In recent years, he did research on the defects and impurities in insulators, development of computational methodologies and algorithms, Transition metal ions in laser crystals, Electronic structure of ceramics.
 His research area is theoretical condensed matter physics, materials science, ceramics and glasses, chemistry, biology, engineering, medical science, and earth science.

 In 1978, He joined the University of Missouri-Kansas City as an assistant professor and got tenure in 1984, and quickly rose through the ranks.
 He was appointed Curator's Distinguished Professor of the University of Missouri in 1988.
 He served as the Chair of the Department from 1990-1998.
 He took sabbatical leaves including at the Max-Planck Institute für Metallforschung, Stuttgart, Germany in 1997 and Kyoto University, Japan in 2005.

 Awards and honors

 In 2017, Wai-Yim Ching received the University of Missouri's Presidential Award for sustained Career Excellence.
 He is a fellow of the American ceramic Society, American Physical Society, American Association for the Advancement of Science and Royal Society of Chemistry in Britain.
-He is an Associate Editor of the Journal of the American Ceramic Society and also serving as an Editorial Board Member of Scientific Reports.
+He is an associate editor of the Journal of the American Ceramic Society and also serves as an editorial board member of Scientific Reports.
 Additional awards include the Distinguished Scientist Award, Outstanding Referee Award, ASEE Distinguished Summer Faculty Fellow, N.T.
 Veatch Award for Distinguished Research and Creative Activity at UMKC, Mid-America State University Association Honor Lecturer, First Van Vleck Lecturer, and UKC trustee Fellowship.
 He is Elected to the Academician of the World Academy of Ceramics.